One country, three weeks, and over 3400 kilometres. Our trip to South Africa was ambitious to say the least!

 Where I stayed:

-During my visit to Wilderness I stayed at Wild Farm.
+During my visit to Wilderness, I stayed at Wild Farm.
 This old dairy farm turned hostel was located on a hilltop and it boasted some incredible views of the beach below.
-Sam and I got a rustic log cabin complete with an en suite bathrooms and a piping hot shower – who says you have to rough it in Wilderness?
+Sam and I got a rustic log cabin complete with an en-suite bathroom and a piping hot shower – who says you have to rough it in Wilderness?
 My favourite thing about staying in this hotels were the nightly communal dinners.
 If you happen to be there when they have a braai, you’re in for a real treat!

 Our first day trip from Cape Town was to visit the Cape Point Peninsula.
 We joined Day Trippers for this outing, which included highlights like: cruising to Duiker Island which is home to a huge seal colony, visiting Boulders Beach to see penguins, biking in the Cape Point Nature Reserve, and setting foot in the Cape of Good Hope – the most southwestern point on the African continent.
 Talk about reaching the ends of the earth!

-We also took another fun tour of Stellenbosch with Wine Flies to visit some of the local vineyards.
+We also took another fun day tour of Stellenbosch with Wine Flies to visit some of the local vineyards.
 We drank our way through 5 different wineries, and we must’ve sampled at least 5-6 wines in each place we visited.
 Let’s just say everyone was feeling very happy by mid-afternoon.
+(You can read more about my follow-up trip to Stellenbosch two years later here!)

 When we weren’t taking day trips, we managed to do some sightseeing around Cape Town.
 Our first stop was the V&A Waterfront, which boasts some great restaurants along with spectacular views of Table Mountain.